ablucher/The-Cancer-Targetome/README.md

 Blucher, A. S., Choonoo, G., Kulesz-Martin, M., Wu, G. & McWeeney, S. K. Evidence-Based Precision Oncology with the Cancer Targetome.
 Trends Pharmacol.
 Sci.
 (2017). doi:10.1016/j.tips.2017.08.006

 ### Accessing the Data
 There are several options for accessing the Cancer Targetome data.
-Users interested in the data collection, aggregation, and assignment of evidence levels should see the Java source code, while users interested in the final aggregated drug-target interactions can find access data either as a mysql database dump or text file.
+Users interested in the data collection, aggregation, and assignment of evidence levels should see the Java source code, while users interested in the final aggregated drug-target interactions can find access data either as a mysql database dump.
+For drug-target interactions with assigned evidence levels according to the framework presented in the above manuscript, please see the drug-target interactions text file.

 #### Drug-Target Interactions Text File
-The text file of all drug-target interactions and supporting evidence for 141 antineoplastic drugs can be found [here](https://github.com/ablucher/The-Cancer-Targetome/blob/master/results_070617/Targetome_FullEvidence_070617.txt).
+The text file of all drug-target interactions and supporting evidence for 141 antineoplastic drugs can be found [here](https://github.com/ablucher/The-Cancer-Targetome/blob/master/results_070617/Targetome_Evidence_TIPS_101017.txt).
 It includes assigned evidence levels (outlined below) for each piece of evidence supporting a drug-target interaction.
-This file was used for all analysis and figures generated in the manuscript under preparation indicated above.
+This file was used for all analysis and figures generated in the Cancer Targetome manuscript.

 #### MySQL Database Dump
 The full drug-target interaction database can be downloaded as a [mysql database dump](https://github.com/ablucher/The-Cancer-Targetome/tree/master/database).
 The database contains all drug-target interaction and bioactivity data with parent database, reference and experimental binding evidence lineage.